osate/osate2/alisa/org.osate.alisa.help/help/markdown/TypesExpressions.md

 to a *constant* of type Real.
 Similarly, addition of an Integer value and a Real value results in a Real value.

+Built-in functions: the
+following built-in functions are supported

+* *min*, *max*: minimum or maximum value of one or more range or numeric values.
+Takes into account units.

+* *abs*: absolute value for integer and real values

+* *floor*, *ceil*, *round*: next lower, higher, closest Integer value for a given Real value.
+Any unit is carried over to the new value.